spring-ai-community/spring-ai-replicate/README.md

 ### Multi-turn Conversations
 The current implementation does **not support multi-turn conversations** with conversation history.
 Each call is independent.
-This is due to the fact that not all models support this, those who do have different schemas and it would be rather difficult to maintain a list of the correct mappings.

 ### Model Discovery
 Visit [Replicate.com](https://replicate.com/explore) to discover available models.
 Each model has different input parameters - check the model's documentation on Replicate for specific parameter requirements.